thariqsingh01/Landing-Page/README.md

 # Landing-Page
--This is a project that is done as part of the course offered by the website "The Odin Project".
+-This is a project that is done as part of the course offered by the website "The Odin Project".<br>
--The course teaches you all the skills you need in order to become a fullstack developer.
+-The course teaches you all the skills you need in order to become a fullstack developer.<br>
--You are able to understand your work better by completing the projects that the course gives you to comlete.
+-You are able to understand your work better by completing the projects that the course gives you to complete.<br>
--This is the first project in the course which is a landing page.
+-This is the first project in the course which is a landing page.<br>